IswaryaIlanchezhiyan/Iswarya_asic_course/README.md

 **How Simulator works**

-+Simulator looks for the change in the values of input.
+- Simulator looks for the change in the values of input.
-*Upon change to the input,output is evaluated.
+* Upon change to the input,output is evaluated.

 </details>